 The hosting team is always directly qualified to the tournament, so for the 2018 FIFA World Cup, Russia didn’t have to enter the qualifiers for the tournament.

 Since the 1998 tournament, the World Cup has consisted of 32 teams.
 The number of participating teams will change to 48 in the 2026 World Cup tournament.
 But for the 2018 FIFA World Cup Russia – there will be 32 participating teams just as it’s been for the last five tournaments.
 England qualified to the World Cup 2018 as group winners of Group F in the European qualifiers.

 These are the qualified teams for the 2018 FIFA World Cup in Russia:

 |Group A||Group B||Group C||Group D||Group E||Group F||Group G||Group H|

 Previous World Cup winners

 A total of 20 World Cup tournaments have been played so far, and they’ve had eight different winners.
-Brazil has won the World Cup a total of five times.
+Brazil has been the mot successful team, winning the World Cup a total of five times.
 They are also the only team that has played in every tournament.
 Germany and Italy has won four titles each, Argentina and Uruguay has won two times each.
 There’s also three teams with one title each – England, France and Spain.

 Germany are the defending champions from the 2014 FIFA World Cup, after defeating Argentina in the final.
 The final was very even, and wasn’t settled until the 113th minute.
 That was when Götze scored the only goal of the match.